Hi! I am a game and interaction designer from Brooklyn, NY.

 My work focusses on finding creative solutions to communication problems ranging from graphic design to game design, focussing on the experience of her end user.
 I am a fan of human centred design, which has not only helped me focus on the needs of my clients, but more specifically the varying needs of my end users.

 Working with scientists, NGO’s, and renowned educational institutes both independently and as co-founder and Narrative Strategist at Antidote Games, I have had to rethink and adapted my design strategy to communicate with a diverse group of international users.
-Some of my memorable design challenges range from helping farmers in Indonesia better understand how to adapt to climate change, sharing the risks of Malaria and Dengue with Kenyan tribes, and helping the urban American youth empathise with wrongfully convicted prisoners.
+Some of my memorable design challenges range from helping farmers in Indonesia better understand how to adapt to climate change, sharing the risks of Malaria and Dengue with Kenyan tribes, and helping the urban American youth empathize with wrongfully convicted prisoners.

 I had an unconventional childhood, growing up on a slew of cargo ships, occasionally catching frogs in obscure Iranian ports, and learning to ride a bicycle on a ship sailing the Pacific Ocean.
 After 5 years of working in film-making in Mumbai, blogging about adventures driving Mustangs in the Indian desert, moonlighting at a dive shop, and making costumes for editorial fashion spreads, I eventually settled on design with an MFA in Design + Technology from Parsons, NY.